TimMangan/MSIX-PackageSupportFramework/fixups/EnvVarFixup/readme.md

 ### Detecting the need for this fixup
 A static detection is possible by installing the native product and looking for new/updated environment variables.

+### Dependencies for EnvVarFixup
+This fixup does not require any VCRuntime components.

 ## About Debugging this fixup
 The Release build of this fixup produces no output to the debug console port for performance reasons.